unicode-org/message-format-wg/exploration/selection-declaration.md

    ```
    > Note that this is currently provided for by the spec.

-5. As a user, I want to write multiple selectors for the same operand.
+5. As a user, I want to write multiple selectors using the same variable with different annotations.
    How do I know which one will format the placeholder later?
    ```
    .match {$num :integer} {$num :number minimumFractionDigits=2}